Music

 Prerequisite: MUS 408 or permission of the instructor.

-Prerequisite: MUS 270 with a grade of C or better.
+Prerequisite: MUS 270 with a grade of C or higher, or permission of the instructor.

 MUS 432 Jazz Improvisation II (Units: 2)